eMedicine Specialties > Neurosurgery > Spine

 Prevention of complications

 Patients are susceptible to postoperative cardiac complications such as myocardial infarction.
 Place patients with risk factors in an intensive care unit or monitored setting.
 Pulmonary complications, which cause pain and decreased tidal volume, can occur as a result of stabilizing procedures.
 Use incentive spirometry to help patients with deep breathing and early ambulation.
 The patient's hematocrit value should be monitored, especially for those patients with significant blood loss during surgery.
 Similarly, monitor renal function and electrolyte values, especially for susceptible patients.
-Patients are at risk for deep vein thrombosis after any surgery or prolonged immobilization.
+Patients are at risk for deep venous thrombosis after any surgery or prolonged immobilization.
 Precautions include the use of pneumatic compression devices, TED stockings, or subcutaneous heparin injections.

 Remove the Foley catheter after 24-48 hours or once the patient is ambulatory.
 This decreases the risk of urinary tract infections and possible hematogenous spread to the spine and implanted hardware.